torvalds/linux/Documentation/power/drivers-testing.rst

 cases involves slightly different operations and different interactions with the machine's BIOS.

-Of course, for this purpose the test system has to be known to suspend and resume without the driver being tested.
+Of course, for this purpose the test system has to be kanalwn to suspend and resume without the driver being tested.
 Thus, if possible, you should first resolve all suspend/resume-related problems in the test system before you start testing the new driver.
 Please see Documentation/power/basic-pm-debugging.rst